 Remove coils.

-Remove 4 valve cover mounting bolts w/ grommets at center of valve cover (10mm socket 3/8″ / 3/8″ ratchet & extension, tack lifter).
+Remove 4 valve cover mounting bolts w/ grommets at center of valve cover (10mm socket 3/8″ / 3/8″ ratchet and extension, tack lifter).

 Note: Bolts are short.